 All these are reasons we should give our emotional health just as much (if not more) attention and care as we do our physical health.
 Alas, we rarely do.
 While we take action at the first sight of a sniffle or muscle sprain we do little to ‘treat’ common emotional injuries such as rejection, failure, guilt, brooding, or loneliness when we sustain them.
 While we apply antibacterial ointment to a cut or scrape right away we do little to boost or protect our self-esteem when it is low.

 True, we might not know what actions we can take in such situations but the good news is, this kind of information is readily available.
 All we have to do is seek it out (for example, by using the search function on this website).

-You might also want to check out, Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+You might also want to check out, Emotional First Aid: Healing Rejection, Guilt, failure, and Other Everyday Hurts (Plume, 2014).

 Join my mailing list and receive an exclusive gift: How to Recover from Rejection.